kalebgarrison/readme-generator/test.md

   ## Tests
-  test
+  npm test

   ## Questions

-  test
+ Here is a link to my [GitHub profile](https://github.com/kalebgarrison)

-  If you have any questions please reach out to me here at: test
+  If you have any questions please reach out to me here at: kalebgarrison@gmail.com